-California has 19 coastal counties that account for only 22% of the state’s land mass, yet account for 68% of the population, 80% of wages, and 80% of GDP.
-If you’re one of the many who live in a “coastal zone,” the good news is that the Coastal Commission is in alignment with California in supporting moderate affordable housing, including ADUs.
-Getting a permit for an ADU in the coastal zone is becoming much more likely, though the process may take time and it’s important that your ADU does not have “adverse effects” on the environment (more on that in a minute).
+If you’re one of the many who live in a “coastal zone,” the good news is that the Coastal Commission is in alignment with California in supporting affordable housing, including accessory dwelling units (ADUs).
+Getting a permit for an ADU in the coastal zone is becoming much easier.

 - Bluff Top Site